-THE FUND'S ALLOWANCE FOR LOAN LOSSES MAY NOT BE ADEQUATE.
-The Fund maintains a loan loss allowance as described under the heading "Lending Program," subheading "Loan Loss Allowance" on page 18.
-If the Fund's loan losses are greater than anticipated, the allowance for loan losses may be inadequate, and the Fund's liquidity, operations and financial condition (including its ability to repay the Notes) may be adversely impacted.
+THE FUND'S ALLOWANCE FOR CREDIT LOSSES MAY NOT BE ADEQUATE.
+The Fund maintains an allowance for credit losses on loans as described under the heading "Lending Program," subheading "Allowance for Credit Losses" on page 20.
+If the Fund's losses on its loans are greater than anticipated, the allowance for credit losses on loans may be inadequate, and the Fund's liquidity, operations and financial condition (including its ability to repay the Notes) may be adversely impacted.

 LOAN CONCENTRATION MAY INCREASE THE FUND'S RISK OF INCURRING SIGNIFICANT LOAN LOSSES.
 Any concentration of risk may increase the Fund's losses.
 The Fund has no formal portfolio requirements for borrower diversification, which could cause its loan portfolio to become significantly concentrated in a limited number of borrowers, industries, sectors, or geographic regions.
-As of December 31, 2022, the Fund had a 25% concentration in loans to schools.
+As of December 31, 2023, the Fund had a 24.3% concentration in loans to schools.
 Due to current economic conditions or adverse circumstances that may arise in the future, such schools may be subject to a drop in tuition revenue and/or state funding.
 For more information concerning the Fund's borrowers and loan approval processes, please see "Lending Program," below.